Components of Food

 Saturated fat can be found in meats, whole dairy products, butter, cocoa butter, coconut, and palm oils.

-Examples of polyunsaturated fats include safflower, sunflower, corn, and vegetable oils, and soybean oils.
+Examples of polyunsaturated fats include safflower, sunflower, and corn oils, and soybean oils.

 Examples of monounsaturated fats include olive and canola oils.

-Examples of trans fats include stick margarine and fats found in commercially prepared cakes, cookies, and snack foods.
+Examples of foods that had trans fats include stick margarine and fats found in commercially prepared cakes, cookies, and snack foods.
+Many manufacturers have changed their formulas to no longer contain trans fat.
+Read the label to make sure the food has no partially hydrogenated oils in the ingredients list.

 Facts about fats